azet/draft-zauner-tls-aes-ocb/draft-zauner-tls-aes-ocb.md

     seriesinfo:
       EUROCRYPT01: Proc.
 Eurocrypt 2001, pp. 529-544
     date: 2001
+  AELIMIT:
+    title: Limits on Authenticated Encryption Use in TLS
+    author:
+      - ins: A. Luykx
+      - ins: K. Paterson
+    seriesinfo:
+      date: 2016-03-08

 --- abstract
 This memo describes the use of the Advanced Encryption Standard (AES)